ChiaoTeo/gmp-mpfr-sys/README.md

 sudo dnf install diffutils gcc m4 make
 ```

-Note that you can use Clang instead of GCC by installing `clang` instead of
+Note that you can use Clang instead of GCC by installing `clang` and setting the
-`gcc` and setting the environment variable `CC=clang` before building the crate.
+environment variable `CC=clang` before building the crate.

 ## Building on macOS